-See "IDLgrPolygon" in the IDL Reference Guide manual for details on creating polygon objects.
+See "IDLgrPolygon" in the IDL Reference Guide manual for complete reference information.

 Configuring Polygon Objects

 Polygon objects have numerous properties controlling how they are rendered.
 You can set these properties when creating the polygon object, or use the SetProperty method to the polygon object to change these properties after creation.